 Overactive bladder is a common condition that can throw a wrench in a normal day.
 Frequent trips to the bathroom can interrupt your workday, classes, or time spent with friends and family.
 Fortunately, there are effective treatments for overactive bladder.
-If you live in or around Austin, Texas, schedule an appointment with the Midtown Urology Associates team today.
-Call or use online scheduling to make it easy to find a convenient appointment time.
+If you live in or around Austin, Texas, schedule an appointment with Dr. Michael Trotter, Andrew Barger, APRN, and the team at Midtown Urology Associates today.
+Call the office or use online scheduling to find a convenient appointment time.

 Overactive bladder is not a single condition, but a term used to describe a group of symptoms.
 The condition is most commonly associated with frequent and sudden urges to urinate.

 Many people think that overactive bladder is a normal part of the aging process, but this is not the case.
 Statistics compiled by the Urology Care Foundation suggest that as many as 33 million Americans suffer from overactive bladder.

 The most common symptoms of overactive bladder include:

 Usually, the nerves in your bladder send signals to your brain as your bladder fills, letting you know that you need to empty your bladder soon.